Hive Documentation

 Local-First

-All data in ~/.hive/ — config, conversations, learning data, collective memory, kanban boards.
+All data in ~/.hive/ — config, conversations, learning data, collective memory, kanban boards, vector memory.
 Encrypted key storage (AES-256-GCM + Argon2id key derivation).
 No telemetry.
 No analytics.
 No cloud dependency.
 Cloud providers used only for AI inference when you choose cloud models — and even then, HiveShield scans every request.

 Self-Improvement Engine